 Why is it important for a capital market participant including asset owner, investment manager, company; both from risk and opportunity perspective

-What are possible market scenarios under certain temperature conditions?
+What are the possible market scenarios under certain temperature conditions?

-What sectors have the most risk and opportunities and impacts to the scenario outcomes?
+What sectors have the most risk and opportunities and impacts on the scenario outcomes?

 Challenges, misconceptions, how do investors approach scenario analysis.
-Explanation on what is Net-Zero Strategy.
+Explanation of what is net-zero strategy.